csstree/stylelint-validator/README.md

 }
 ```

 In this example, plugin will not test declarations with a property name `composes`, `mask` or `-webkit-mask`, i.e. no warnings for these declarations would be raised.
+You can use [RegExp patterns](#regexp-patterns) in the list as well.

 #### ignoreValue